aroberge/avantpy/proposal/idea.md

 The preprocessor needed to convert code written in a given dialect into standard Python can be implemented using an import hook using the [importlib](https://docs.python.org/3/library/importlib.html) module.

+The implementation of translated and easier to understand tracebacks can be done using [`sys.excepthook`](https://docs.python.org/3/library/sys.html#sys.excepthook).
+I have done something similar before in two different contexts (and using two different approaches): a [very basic version](https://github.com/aroberge/rur-ple/blob/master/rur_py/cpu.py#L296) when I created rur-ple in 2004, and
+[more recently in Reeborg's World](https://github.com/aroberge/reeborg/blob/master/src/js/runner/runner.js#L173) {This link should point to the Javascript method `RUR.runner.simplify_python_traceback`.}

 To identify which dialect is used, two different methods could be used:

 - a comment pragma, similar to what is done with Racket.
-For example, the first line of a program written in the "French dialect" would be `#lang fr`
+For example, the first line of a program written in the "French dialect" could be `#lang fr`
 - a file extension different than the standard ".py".
 For example, a program written in the "French dialect" could end with ".pyfr".